Becoming an artist is not always easy. You must develop skills and gain experience to be a successful artist.

 An art association is a gathering of a group of artists with a common cause to create, appreciate and share artwork.
 Joining an artist association is a great way to get involved in the art community and learn about new opportunities.
 It is an excellent opportunity if these associations can connect with other artists, get feedback on your work, and find resources in your field.

 Social media platforms are on the rage now.
-You can follow your favorite artists, galleries, and museums on social media.
+Social media allows you to follow your favorite artists, galleries, and museums.
 Many of these organizations post about new exhibitions and events on their channels.

 Platforms like Youtube, Instagram, and Pinterest are great for sharing your artwork with a broad audience.
-It gives vast visibility to any form of content that one shares.
-If you share your artwork on social media, you will get feedback, followers, likes, and many other publicity metrics.
+It gives vast visibility to any form of content that one share.
+You will get feedback, followers, likes, and many other publicity metrics if you share your artwork on social media.
 It gives you new opportunities, such as art exhibitions and competitions, and you can create your fan followers.

 Stay Up to Date on Trends